dchakalov-godaddy/collector/README.md

-  -v, --verbose         Showing verbose output for the query -t HOURS              Show number of VMs created in the last specified hours -d, --disk            List each VM real disk usage on every HV
+  -v, --verbose         Showing verbose output for the query -t HOURS              Show number of VMs created in the last specified hours -d, --disk            List each VM real disk usage on every HV -j, --json            Provide output in JSON format -w {subnets,risky,hypervisors}
+                        Select the type of collector you wish to collect all data for
 ```

 ## OpenStack Client Configuration file